KeirLoire/LetMeDrink/README.md

 ## About

 Tired of seeing your animals collapse from dehydration?
 Frustrated that a big water bowl can only serve one animal at a time?
 Say goodbye to those woes!
-With our mod, up to 6 animals can drink from a Water Trough simultaneously.
+With this mod, up to 6 animals can drink from a Water Trough simultaneously.
 Keep your colony thriving and hydrated!

 ## Prerequisites
 Requires Visual Studio with .NET Framework 4.8.0 SDK to compile the assemblies.